microsoft/hands-on-lab-acs-teams/docs/workshop.md

 To do so, you will implement the call and video methods in the frontend application.
 Everything is already set up for you, you just need to implement the methods inside the `src/add-1-on-1-acs/index.js` file.

+The initialisation of the call agent is already done for you, you can look at it in the `src/add-1-on-1-acs/index.js` file inside the `initializeCallAgentButton.onclick` method.

+This is done in 3 steps:

+- Initialize Azure Communication Services with the creation of a call agent
+- Set up a camera device and microphone to use in the call
+- Listen for an incoming call to accept it

 ## Start a call

 The first step is to create a call between two Azure Communication Services users.